 1. Use double opt-in

 Make sure you are sending to people who want to hear from you.
 Allow people to opt-out and honor their requests immediately and gracefully.
 One major reason emails get marked as spam is because the email is unwanted and there’s not clear way to unsubscribe, or opt-out requests aren’t honored right away.
 Remember, you don’t gain anything from continuing to send emails to people who have opted out, and the best way to encourage them to opt back in in the future is to respect their choices now.
-For more details about soft vs. hard bounces, and how to make sure you’re on top of your hard bounces, see The real reasons why your emails are bouncing- The science behind it.
+See The real reasons why your emails are bouncing- The science behind it for more details about soft vs. hard bounces, and how to make sure you’re on top of your hard bounces.

 When you purchase a new email list, it’s good practice to slowly feather in the new email addresses, and use engagement to inform which addresses to keep.
 Consider the following example: